buchanankerswell/kerswell_et_al_rocmlm/README.md

 # Kerswell et al. (2024)

 This work was recently submitted to G3&mdash;stay tuned for updates.
+In the meantime, you can find the preprint [here](https://www.researchgate.net/publication/379848116_RocMLMs_Predicting_Rock_Properties_through_Machine_Learning_Models).

 ## Repository